 This is from the card game Gloom.
 In Gloom each player has a set of family members and their objective is to make their family more miserable than anyone else’s family.

-In Ticket to Ride, a game about building train routes to connect cities, the most well-travelled player goes first.
+In Ticket to Ride, a game about building train routes to connect cities, the most well-traveled player goes first.

-5. Who is wearing the most colourful clothes?
+5. Who is wearing the most colorful clothes?

-In Hanabi, a co-op card game about lining up cards of different colours in consecutive order, the person with the most colourful clothes goes first.
+In Hanabi, a co-op card game about lining up cards of different colors in consecutive order, the person with the most colorful clothes goes first.

 Match of the Penguins also uses this as its starting rule.
-The game contains cards with penguins on all wearing various clothes in different colours.
-Players compete to be the fastest to pick up cards from the table with of penguins wearing matching clothing in the same colour.
+The game contains cards with penguins all wearing various clothes in different colors.
+Players compete to be the fastest to pick up cards from the table with penguins wearing matching clothing in the same color.

 6. Who has the longest beard?